ovaismehboob/ACA_MultiScopes_AAD/README.md

-# Using Multiple Scopes in AAD to authorize requests between differnet APIs hosted on Azure Container Apps
+# Using Multiple Scopes in AAD to authorize requests between different APIs hosted on Azure Container Apps

 This repository contains code for a sample application to implement the following scenario: